 Tough, Experienced Medical Malpractice Attorneys in Sedalia

 Doctors’ errors can have devastating consequences.
-Whether or not they are intended or a direct result of reckless behavior or violation of patient consent, medical mistakes can cause everything from minor inconvenience to a lifetime of suffering or an early death.
+Whether or not they are intended or a direct result of reckless behavior or violation of patient consent, medical mistakes can cause everything from minor inconvenience to a lifetime of suffering or early death.

 At Kempton & Russell, we are committed to doing whatever it takes to make it right.
 While we know that no amount of compensation can make up for the damage done or the pain and suffering you have experienced, we believe it is neither just nor acceptable that you should have to pay for the cost of someone else’s negligence.
-That’s why we set out to provide you with high quality legal representation and get you the result you need.
+That’s why we set out to provide you with high-quality legal representation and get you the result you need.

 If you have been the victim of a surgery gone wrong, give us a call at (660) 722-4115.
 You can also contact us online to schedule your free, confidential consultation with one of our medical malpractice attorneys in Sedalia.